ivoryzh/ivoryOS-plugin-template/README.md

 ```

 2. Include `main()` as the main route for the plugin
-3. Entry point includes `ivoryos.plugins` in setup.py has the attribute name included (e.g. named `plugin` in the example.
+3. For automatic integration (option 2), entry point includes `ivoryos.plugins` in setup.py has the attribute name included (e.g. named `plugin` in the example.

 ## Running the Plugin Standalone